-The brand has also made an indelible mark in the watch industry with their signature Luminox Light Technology, which is one considered as one of the best and most flexible timepieces luminous technology to date.
+The brand has also made an indelible mark in the watch industry with their signature Luminox Light Technology, which is one considered as one of the best luminous watch technologies to date.

 The level of craftsmanship that Luminox brings to the table in terms of durability and functionality was also impressive enough that the brand managed to land a contract with the US Navy Seals as their main supplier of timepieces.